Calories in Idli

 Idli is a steamed rice cake made from fermented rice and split black dal batter.
 The rice and split black dal are soaked overnight then ground into a fine batter in the morning and left to ferment for a day.

 The 58 calories in idli, when combined with sambar and coconut chutney, can go up to 90 or 100.
-Yet, calories in idli sambar remain within the healthy calorie range and are way lower than other breakfast options.
+Yet, calories in idli and sambar remain within the healthy calorie range and are way lower than other breakfast options.

 Calories in Different Quantities of Idli

-The table below should give you a good idea about the number of calories that different quantities of idli contain:
+The table below should give you a good idea about the number of calories that different quantities of idli contain.

 Idli quantity